askari0102/Learning/Kubernetes/README.md

 The chain of reasoning is what matters, not the ordering table:

-- **Setting requests properly is not bookkeeping.** Requests determine where pods can be scheduled, how much CPU they get relative to neighbours under contention, and whether they are evicted first or last.
-A pod with no requests is `BestEffort`: it will be throttled first, evicted first, and it cannot participate meaningfully in autoscaling, because autoscaling targets are expressed as a percentage of requests ([Part 25.1](#251-hpa)).
+- **Setting requests properly is not bookkeeping.** Requests determine where pods can be scheduled, how much CPU they get relative to neighbours under contention, and whether they land in the over-request eviction group.
+A pod with no requests is `BestEffort`: it is starved under contention, evicted early (because any usage exceeds a zero request), and it cannot participate meaningfully in autoscaling, because autoscaling targets are expressed as a percentage of requests ([Part 25.1](#251-hpa)).
 - **Setting memory limits is mandatory; setting CPU limits is a judgement call.** Because memory is incompressible, a missing memory limit means a runaway pod can consume the node and trigger evictions of *other* pods.
 Because CPU is compressible, a CPU limit converts contention into throttling, which often causes latency problems worse than the contention itself — hence the common practice of setting CPU requests without CPU limits.
 - **`Guaranteed` is the right class for things you cannot afford to lose** — databases, gateways, and control-plane-adjacent workloads.
 Set requests equal to limits, for CPU and memory.
 - **`BestEffort` is almost always a mistake**, even for trivial workloads, because the failure mode (silent eviction under pressure, with the pod rescheduled or lost) is disproportionate to the small saving in configuration effort.
 If a workload is genuinely unimportant, say so with a low priority class rather than by omitting its requirements.